TMHBBV/unbxdocs./docs/Search/introducing-unbxd-search-browse.md

 5. Only in-stock products available in the shopper’s region are displayed.
 Out-of-stock items are automatically hidden.

 **Result:** The shopper quickly finds the desired bag, and the brand delivers a seamless shopping experience across devices.

-***

-## **Unbxd Recommendations**

-**Boost Conversions with Personalized, Contextual Product Suggestions**

-### **What It Is**

-Unbxd Recommendations leverages machine learning and shopper behavior data to dynamically deliver relevant product suggestions across the ecommerce funnel.
-From homepage to cart, recommendations adapt in real-time to optimize engagement, average order value, and repeat purchases.

-### **Key Capabilities**

-* **AI-Driven Personalization:** Tailored recommendations based on user behavior, trends, and product affinity.
-* **Multiple Strategies:** Cross-sell, upsell, similar products, new arrivals, trending items, and more.
-* **Real-Time Context:** Reacts to on-site interactions to adjust recommendations on the fly.
-* **Visual Widgets:** Fully customizable UI elements for seamless integration.
-* **A/B Testing & Reporting:** Optimize strategy performance with built-in experimentation tools.

-### **Best Practices**

-* Use different recommendation strategies across the funnel: "Trending" on home, "Similar Products" on PDPs, "Frequently Bought Together" in cart.
-* Continuously A/B test strategies to improve CTR and conversion rate.
-* Monitor cold-start products and manually boost high-margin SKUs where needed.
-* Ensure mobile-first rendering for recommendation widgets.

-### **Use Cases**

-* **Retail Brands:** Personalize product discovery for new and returning users.
-* **DTC Sites:** Increase average order value through effective bundling and upselling.
-* **Subscription Commerce:** Drive repeat engagement with replenishment-based recommendations.